See all > Living & wellness

 How to care for senior parents during the COVID-19 pandemic

-We know that the risk of complications from COVID-19 is higher for those over 60 or those with an underlying medical condition.
-Maybe you’re already doing the grocery runs for your Boomer parents or your sister with Lyme disease.
-But are there additional measures you could be taking?
+We know that the risk of complications from COVID-19 is higher for people over 60 years old, and for people with underlying medical conditions.
+Maybe you’re already doing grocery runs for your elderly parents or your sister with Lyme disease.
+Are there additional measures you could be taking?
 We’ve compiled a list of everything you’ll want to do if you’re caring for elderly parents or someone who is immunocompromised during the COVID-19 pandemic.

 Limit your exposure